A Hitman Jake story by Preston Pairo

 “These are all articles about an electronic strike-zone,” Adair explained of the first set of tabbed pages.
 Unlike his apartment, Adair’s binder was neatly organized, with inches of pages inserted inside clear plastic sleeves and arranged by topic.
 “How feasible and inexpensive it would be to have balls and strikes called by—for simplicity, say—radar.
 The technology exists.
 And it’s not expensive.
 Especially considering the impact of missed calls.”

 Stepping into the role of teacher—or perhaps, professor—seemed to put life back into Adair.
 Indicating the next section of pages, he said: “These are cost analysis reports that sample-sized a hundred major league baseball players over five seasons and determined how their salaries were impacted by umpires making the wrong call during their at bats.
-They call it analytics now, but it’s really statistics.
+They like to call it analytics now, but it’s really statistics.
 And baseball has always been more statistics-driven than any other sport.
 Now, in some cases what this study found was that players are being paid millions more or less than they should be.
 Not to mention how games were affected.
-And not just single games, but championships that have been won by the wrong team.”
+And not just single games, but championships.
+World championships have been won by the wrong team.”

 The contents of the binder, as well as Adair’s claims, registered low on Jake’s scale of interest.
 To Jake, anyone who wasted their money or emotions on professional sports was a patsy.
 Loiza, however, was fascinated and together with Adair ended up sitting cross-legged on the dusty floor, pouring over page after page for nearly an hour.